andres-lowrie/lang/docs/content/docs/modules/_index.md

 import component/stuff
 ```

-To import from the local library I would do
+To import from the local libraries I would do

 ```
 import math